stephenjude/laravel-payment-gateways/README.md

 }
 ```

-If you are using this package on the web this closure is the place where you can return a redirect after updating the customers order or sent notification.
+If you are using this package on the web this closure is the place where you can return a redirect after updating the customer order or sending a notification.

 ## Installation

-You can install the package via composer:
+You can install the package via Composer:

 ```bash
 composer require stephenjude/laravel-payment-gateways